The masterful account of transformation of Britain into a modern nation by leading Marxist historian.

-In 1530 England was a backward economy.
-Yet by 1780 she possessed a global empire and was on the verge of becoming the world’s first industrialized power.
-This book deals with the intervening 250 years, and explains how England acquired this unique position in history.
+In 1530 England was a backward economy, yet by 1780 she possessed a world empire and was just about to become the first industrialized power in the world.
+This book deals with the intervening 250 years, and tries to explain how England won her unique position in the world.

-Esteemed historian Christopher Hill recounts a story that begins with the break with Europe before hitting a tumultuous period of war and revolution, combined with a cultural and scientific flowering that made up the early modern period.
-It was in this era that Britain became home to imperial ambitions and economic innovation, prefiguring what was to come.
+This is a story that opens with the break with Europe and charts the tumultuous period of war, revolutions, and the a cultural and scientific flowering that made up the early modern period.
+Yet, during this period Britain also become the home to imperial ambitions and economic innovation.
 Hill excavates the conditions and ideas that underpin this age of extraordinary change, and shows how, and why, Britain became the most powerful nation in the world.